 These types of stores usually have many subsites which house a wide range and category of products.
 The departmental stores might sell jewelry, clothing, home appliances and electronics, hardware products, sporting goods, stationery items, and many more under one roof.
 All these consumer goods are categorized under different sections and are found in various divisions of the same store.

-What is the Supermarket?
+What Is A Supermarket?

-A Supermarket is a big self-service retail market that generally sells foods and household items.
+A supermarket is a big self-service retail market that generally sells foods and household items.
 It can be called a larger version of a grocery store.

 Supermarkets are generally a part of corporate chains that possess other branches at different places.
-Wal-mart, Tesco, Costo, Wholesale, Kroger are some of the popular Supermarkets worldwide you may have heard of.
+Wal-mart, Tesco, Costo, Wholesale, Kroger are some of the popular supermarkets worldwide you may have heard of.

-What is a Hypermarket?
+What Is A Hypermarket?

-It was created to cite a large retail unit that was previously called a Supermarket.
-Fred Myer chain was the first in the US to be labeled as a Hypermarket, but the term Hypermarket was later reserved for all such stores, which had the combined facilities of a Supermarket and a Departmental store.
+It was created to cite a large retail unit that was previously called a supermarket.
+Fred Myer chain was the first in the US to be labeled as a hypermarket, but the term hypermarket was later reserved for all such stores, which had the combined facilities of a supermarket and a departmental store.

 Hypermarkets usually have everything a customer needs for daily use, including groceries and even toys, furniture, and electronics for consumers to get everything under one roof.

 A departmental store is a big retail store that sells goods of many varieties belonging to different departments.
-In contrast, a Supermarket is a big self-service retail market that generally sells foods and household items.
-Although Supermarkets are big stores, they are usually smaller than Departmental stores.
+In contrast, a supermarket is a big self-service retail market that generally sells foods and household items.
+Although supermarkets are big stores, they are usually smaller than departmental stores.

-Application of eCommerce in These Stores
+Application of eCommerce in these Stores

-By this, we do not imply that you should shut down a brick and mortar store and start selling online, we are trying to explain how you can have a mix of both and attract more customers to a brick and mortar store with attractive offers, adequate information, buy online and pick up in store facilities, etc.
+By this, we do not imply that you should shut down a brick and mortar store and start selling online, we are trying to explain how you can have a mix of both and attract more customers to a brick and mortar store with attractive offers, adequate information, buy online and pick up in-store facilities, etc.

 To get started, you can easily set up an online website with the help of Shiprocket Social.
-Shiprocket Social gives you a very easy customisable platform to set up an eCommerce website and starts listing your products almost immediately.
+Shiprocket Social gives you a very easy customizable platform to set up an eCommerce website and starts listing your products almost immediately.
 Not just that, it also gives you integrations with leading payment gateways like PayU and also marketing support to make your website an instant hit.

-How to Deliver to Your Customer’s Doorstep?
+How To Deliver To Your Customer’s Doorstep?

-Hence, you can start delivering your products instantly with the help of an android app – SARAL.
+Hence, you can start delivering your products instantly with the help of an Android app – SARAL.

 Want to learn more about SARAL?
 Do it here

 Now that you know the difference between a departmental store, hypermarket, and supermarket, making decisions will become much easier.
 You can get to know your audiences better and lay the foundation of your business more robustly.
-Also, with tools available for eCommerce and hyperlocal delivery, you will be able to deliver products and give your business the additional edge!
+Also, with tools available for eCommerce and hyperlocal delivery, you will be able to deliver products and give your business an additional edge!
 Moreover, you will be able to make strategies around your business in a more convenient manner.

 Remember that the foundation of a good business relies heavily on logistics, which is why you must trust the best when you make a decision.
 After all, it’s your customer satisfaction at the stake.